dsawyer13/workout-pal/README.md

 # Workout Pal Workout Log App
-An application that allows users to create log exercises for each day's workout.
+An application that allows users to create and log exercises for each day's workout.

 ## Live App
 https://workoutpal.herokuapp.com/